SubRip (.SRT) subtitles support in players

 but the wrong closing tag should be showed</b>

-Should be displayed:
+Should be displayed like this:

 Both line should be strikethrough